cbosoft/SHAUN/README.md

   <img src="screenshots/unhidden.png" />
 </p>

 A minimal Android launcher consisting of an auto-completing application search+launch field... a command prompt.
-The goal is to create an easily usable, mostly POSIX compliant terminal emulator, usable as a means of accessing apps on Android.
+The goal is to create an easily usable, terminal emulator (+ shell), usable as a means of accessing apps on Android.

 There are some major security limitations on Android apps imposed by Google... which makes sense, but will limit the functionality of the emulator.